wf4ever/rodl/README.md

 Support
 =======
-If you have problems or questions related to this software, please create an issue at Jira (https://jira.man.poznan.pl/jira/browse/WFE) and/or contact RODL support email (rpalma@man.poznan.pl).
+If you have problems or questions related to this software, please create an issue at Jira (https://jira.man.poznan.pl/jira/browse/WFE) and/or contact RODL support email (rodl-support@psnc.pl).